kk663/znn-release/docs/tutorial.rst

 ```````````````````````
 After setting up the configuration file, you can now train your network.
 You need to run training as root.
 Please enter ``sudo su`` in the terminal after you have ssh-ed to your AWS instance (the instance launched using the ZNN AWS AMI image).

-Make sure you run the following command from within the `/opt/znn-release/python` directory.
+Make sure you run the following command from within the ``/opt/znn-release/python`` directory.
 This is a limitation that can be fixed in future releases.
 ::
     python train.py -c config.cfg

+NOTE: If your training aborts without writing any iterations/updates, try reducing the output size as you may have run out of memory.

 Resume training the N4 network
 ``````````````````````````````